dwarvesf/playbook/operations/checklists/assets-checklist.md

 ---
-tags:
-  - people
-  - operations
-  - checklist
 title: Assets
+description: "This checklist is for administrators and employee to manage company's assets."
 date: 2020-01-01
-description: This checklist is for administrators and employee to manage company's assets.

 authors:
   - tieubao
   - huynguyenh
+tags:
+  - people
+  - operations
+  - checklist
 ---

 ## For Admin